 The staff of the Division of Pediatric Hematology-Oncology and the Hemophilia Center are intimately involved in providing camping opportunities for different patient populations: Camp Ukandu, a weeklong summer camping experience for children (ages 7-15 years) with cancer; Camp Tapawingo, a weeklong summer camping experience for children with bleeding disorders (ages 7-16 years) and their siblings.
 Various challenge-type activities for teens affected by these conditions occur throughout the year and are staffed by personnel from either the Division of Pediatric Hematology-Oncology or the Hemophilia Center.
 Working in the infirmary is optional for all fellows.

-For complete information about employment and benefits, please go to the site listed above.
+For complete information about employment and benefits, visit OHSU Graduate Medical Education.